heybereket/lunar-theme/README.md

 # credits

-Bereket Semagn - Design and Code
+Bereket Semagn - Design and Code <br>
-Contributors - implementing new features, and fixing any bugs
+Contributors - implementing new features, and fixing any bugs <br>
-<a href="https://yeun.github.io/open-color/">Colour Schemes</a>
+<a href="https://yeun.github.io/open-color/">Open Colour</a> - Colour Schemes

 # support